 The box contains: 30 new terrain tiles (19 of those sea tiles) with accompanying number chits, 15 ships per player, 50 victory chits, 10 harbors, 6 frame pieces and the rule book.

-Clicking on the picture above will take you to Amazon page.
-If you then decide to buy something, I will earn a small commission – to no extra cost to you.
+Clicking on the picture above (or on any other affiliate link) will take you to Amazon page.
+If you then decide to buy something, I will earn a small commission, as I am a member of the Amazon Associates program.

 New Game Mechanics